seaniedan/weatherWHAT/README.md

 ```
 weatherWHAT.py -l 'paris, france'
 ```
-To display a map, use -m or -z (for the zooomed map):
+To display a map, use -m or -z (for the zoomed map):
 ```weatherWHAT.py -dz -l melbourne```

 ## Deploy